The Queen has a much-loved country retreat here, which is open to the public

 Michelin-star cuisine.
 Renowned chef Galton Blackiston has earned a Michelin star for his cooking at Morsden Hall near Blakeney, a country house boutique hotel that he owns and runs with his wife.
 He also owns No 1 Cromer in the seaside town of Cromer.

 Stunning beach.
 With its vast and unspoilt beaches, the North Norfolk coast is a great place to relax.
 Part of one of Britain’s largest National Nature Reserves, the beach at Holkham is wild and beautiful – and was recently voted ‘Best Beach In the UK’ in a survey of British travel writers.
 Backed by mature pinewoods, the stunning beach at Wells-next-the-Sea is known for its row of 200 colourful and photogenic beach huts.

 Royal house.
 The much-loved country retreat of Her Majesty The Queen, Sandringham is one of Norfolk’s most famous stately homes.
 The house first opened to the public 40 years ago, at the Queen’s request in her Silver Jubilee year of 1977 – although its extensive gardens have been open to the public since 1908.

 Variety show.
 2017 is the 40th anniversary year of the Cromer Pier Show the only ‘end-of-pier’ show in the world.
 Staging summer and winter seasons in the 510-capacity Pavilion Theatre on historic Cromer Pier, this live variety show features all kinds of talent.
 Behind the scenes tours can be arranged.

 Make it Happen.
 Norwich and Norfolk are in East Anglia on the east coast of England, two hours north-east of London by train.
 Norwich Airport is served by flights from British and European cities.

-Read about gin making, clean water and outdoor risk far from ordinary in Scottish Highlands
+Read about gin making and outdoor risk far from ordinary in Scottish Highlands